ingmar/factorio-trees/README.md

 # Factorio Trees

 This is a collection of Lua scripts that parse Factorio's data files and then use GraphViz to generate trees for recipe and technology dependencies.
+It does not add woody perennial plants to Factorio, sorry.

 ![Partial screenshot](screenshot.png "Example")